elan-ev/studip-opencast-plugin/INSTALL.md

 # Stud.IP Opencast Plugin

-The Opencast plugin is now using LTI to present the videos and enforce permissions.
+The Opencast plugin is using LTI and the Stud.IP User Provider to present the videos and enforce permissions.
 You need to configure your Opencast system to make this plugin work.

+## Requirements

+For this plugin to work, you need:
+- Stud.IP >= Version 4.6
+- Opencast >= Version 13.1

 ## Configure Opencast